td-github-training/td-github-training.github.io/docs/02_repositories.md

 ### Ignoring Files

-Git enables you to ignore specific files, files types, and folders through the use of a text file you can add to your repository titled `.gitignore`.
-This file instructs Git to stop tracking changes of certain files, which means that these files will not be pushed to GitHub from your local machine.
+A `.gitignore` file in your repository stores names and file types.
+This file and its contents instruct Git to stop tracking changes of certain files, which means that these files will not be pushed to GitHub from your local.

 **Example files that you might want Git to ignore:**